Jean-Michel Ménard

-Jean-Michel Ménard (born January 19, 1976) is a Canadian curler from Aylmer, Quebec.
+Jean-Michel Ménard (born January 19, 1976) is a retired Canadian curler from Aylmer, Quebec.
 Ménard is notable for being the first Francophone skip from Quebec to win the Brier - Canada's national curling championship- which he did in 2006.
 In 2022 he won the World Mixed Curling Championship.

 Career

 Ménard had a 5-7 record at the 1996 Canadian Junior Curling Championships, and would return to a national championships at the 2000 Canadian Mixed Curling Championship.
 He would return to the mixed in 2001, winning the tournament.
 Ménard found himself on the team of Guy Hemmings as his second in 2003, which they won the Quebec championships sending them to the 2003 Nokia Brier.
 At the Brier, they finished 6-5, just out of the playoffs.

 In 2003, Ménard teamed up with François Roberge, Éric Sylvain and Maxime Elmaleh as skip.
 Roberge and Elmaleh had been teammates for 18 years before Ménard joined with them.
 The team won the Quebec championship that season, returning Ménard to the 2005 Tim Hortons Brier.
 There, he finished the round-robin with a 7-4 record, sending him to the playoffs.
 However, he lost in the 3-4 game to Nova Scotia's Shawn Adams.

 Ménard returned once again to the Brier in 2006.
 His team finished the round robin in second place and an 8-3 record.
 In the playoffs they lost the 1-2 game, but went on to win the semi-final against Team Nova Scotia skipped by Mark Dacey in a lacklustre game.
 In the final, against Ontario's Glenn Howard team, Ménard and his Quebec foursome played a much better game, claiming victory- the first ever for a full Francophone born team and the second ever for a Quebec team.

 Ménard's victory at the Brier qualified him for the 2006 World Men's Curling Championship in Lowell, Massachusetts.
 At the Worlds, Ménard's team went all the way to the finals, but lost to Team Scotland (skipped by David Murdoch) in the final.

 In 2007, Ménard lost the provincial championship to Pierre Charette, ending his bid to repeat as defending Brier champions.
 Following the season, the team broke up with Roberge being replaced at third with Martin Crête and Elmaleh being replaced at lead by Jean Gagnon.